Pix-xiP/pixconfig/Toolset.md

       - Redone keymapping cause `Colemak` keyboard
       - Extra treesitter files for languages like `odin` and `zig`
       - Custom formatters for C and Swift.
+- `neovide`
+A frontend GUI for neovim/vim.
+Has cute little animations and stuff.
 - `Sublime Text`
   Running a custom theme I made on MacOS.
 - `Zed`